flightaware/kafkatcl/README.md

 Kafkatcl has the ability to have multiple master objects and multiple topic-consumer-generating and topic-producer-generating commands.
 It's all very thorough.
 But unless you're planning to talk to multiple kafka clusters from one process you may be happier with the easy interface provided by the kafkatcl library.

+* ::kafka::setup

+ Setup easy kafka by creating a kafka master object named kafka::master.
+Can safely be called multiple times.  setup is invoked implicitly by other functions but may need to be invoked explicitly if you want to setup callbacks and whatnot before defining a producer.

 * **kafka::brokers** *brokerList*

  Assign a list of brokers.
 Default is 127.0.0.1.